ibm-cloud-docs/apps/secapps.md

 You can apply a security protocol to provide communication privacy for your application to prevent eavesdropping, tampering, and message forgery.

-For every organization in {{site.data.keyword.Bluemix_notm}} with an account owner who has a Pay as you Go or Subscription plan in place, you are allowed four certificate uploads.
+For every organization in {{site.data.keyword.Bluemix_notm}} with an account owner who has a Pay as you Go or Subscription plan in place, you’re allowed four certificate uploads.
 For every organization with an account owner who has a free trial account, you must upgrade your account in order to upload a certificate.

 Before you can upload certificates, you must create a certificate signing request.
-See [Creating certificate signing requests](#ssl_csr).

 When you use a custom domain, to serve the SSL certificate, use the following region endpoints to provide the URL route that is allocated to your organization in {{site.data.keyword.Bluemix_notm}}: